zarillion/handynotes-plugins/plugins/09_Shadowlands/README.md

 * Patch 9.0 - Ardenweald, Bastion, Maldraxxus, Revendreth, The Maw
 * Patch 9.1 - Korthia
+* Patch 9.2 - Zereth Mortis

 In addition to rares, treasures and pet battles, this plugin also adds the following expansion or zone-specific items.

+### Ardenweald

+* Lost book locations for the [Fractured Faerie Tales](https://www.wowhead.com/achievement=14788/fractured-faerie-tales) achievement.

 ### Bastion

 * Lost Anima Shard locations for the [Shard Labor](https://www.wowhead.com/achievement=14339/shard-labor) achievement and [Silverwind Larion](https://www.wowhead.com/item=180772/silverwind-larion) mount.
 * Tribute locations for the [Count Your Blessings](https://www.wowhead.com/achievement=14767/count-your-blessings) achievement.
 * Vesper locations for the [Rallying Cry of the Ascended](https://www.wowhead.com/achievement=14734/rallying-cry-of-the-ascended) achievement.
+* Hymn locations for the [What is that Melody?](https://www.wowhead.com/achievement=14768/what-is-that-melody) achievement.

 ### Maldraxxus